kubeflow/mxnet-operator/README.md

 # mxnet-operator: Kubernetes operator for Apache MXNet jobs

+## :warning: **kubeflow/mxnet-operator is not maintained**

+This operator has been merged into [Kubeflow Training Operator](https://github.com/kubeflow/training-operator).
+This repository is not maintained and has been archived.

 ## Overview

-**Note: This operator has been merged into [Kubeflow Training Operator](https://github.com/kubeflow/training-operator).
-This repository is not maintained and will be archived soon.**

 MXNet Operator provides a Kubernetes custom resource `MXJob` that makes it easy to run distributed or non-distributed [Apache MXNet (incubating)](https://github.com/apache/incubator-mxnet) jobs (training and tuning)